hurwitzlab/biosystems-analytics-2020/SETUP.md

 # How to set up your development environment

 You will need to install several programs in order to create an environment in which you can write code.
-Most of the examples I show will use the command line, but it may be possible to use graphical user interfaces (GUIs) for some of these such as Git Desktop instead of `git`.

 * A terminal/command line
 * `git` for version control
 * `ssh` for SSH keys
 * `python3` for programming
 * `make` (optional) for running test suite, documenting/automating commands
+* A text editor like `vi`, `emacs`, `pico`, Notepad, Sublime, TextWrangler, TextMate or an IDE (integrated development environment) like PyCharm, Microsoft VSCode, Spyder

+Most of the examples I show will use the command line, but it may be possible to use graphical user interfaces (GUIs) for some of these such as Git Desktop instead of `git`.
 Note that the `~` is a shortcut to your `$HOME` directory.

 # Terminal